Writing A Vision Statement For Your Business

 Building Consensus Around a Shared Vision

 Many companies think they know where they’re going, but often times these ideas aren’t developed, shared, or communicated between partners or within the organization.
-To put this in perspective, I once was asked to sit in a partners’ meeting at a Buffalo-area law firm that was struggling with growth.
+To put this in perspective, I once was asked to sit in a partners’ meeting at a law firm that was struggling with growth.
 When I asked if the firm had a shared vision for the organization, one of the partners replied, “To make as much money as possible for all of the people in this room.”
 There couldn’t have been a worse response.

 His response was rather self-serving and shortsighted.
 It certainly didn’t align with the firm’s mission and values, and it would have alienated the clients, employees, and communities that they’re supposed to be serving.

 Every Business Needs a Vision Statement

 I first learned about visioning from Zingerman’s in Ann Arbor, Michigan a few years ago and have been using it at Block Club, my brand strategy agency, ever since.
 Zingerman’s co-founder Ari Weinzerg lists 10 reasons why every business needs a vision statement:

 - It has a positive impact on others.

 - It allows us to create reality instead of just reacting to problems.

 - It’s a statement of optimism in the future.

 - It forces us to act on and model the reality that there is no safe path.